Hartford City, Indiana: Early history

-The community was designated as the county seat of Blackford County.
+The community was designated as the county seat of Blackford County when that county was created in 1837, and it was incorporated in 1867.
 During the last half of the 19th century, East Central Indiana consisted mostly of rural farming communities, including Hartford City.
 The town's population did not exceed 2,000 until after 1887, when the region began to grow because of the Indiana Gas Boom.

 Hartford City's population tripled in the next decade, as manufacturers were lured to the region to take advantage of low costs for land and the natural gas.
 Hartford City benefited from railroad service from two railroads in addition to a natural gas supply that was thought to be unlimited.
 Manufacturers such as Hartford City Glass Company, Sneath Glass Company, Hartford City Paper, Utility Paper, and Willman Lumber all located or began in Hartford City during the 1890s.
 Although the supply of natural gas was soon exhausted, many of these businesses continued to operate into the 1950s and beyond.
 Hartford City leaders attracted businesses such as Overhead Door (1923) and 3M (1955) to replace the glass factories as major employers in the city.